nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 Below are a list of things that I believe are important to the resume, but might not apply to every single individual.

 - Find a good template.
 You can create your own template if you have an eye for design, but I think it's easiest to just use an online template.
 Just make sure whatever website you use doesn't try to Nickel and Dime you.
 For my resume, I use [flowcv](https://app.flowcv.com/).
 You can also find some great [LaTex](https://www.overleaf.com/) templates if you want complete control.
 - For me personally, I like a hint of color.
 Nothing crazy, but more than black and white.
 A few greys or business blues can really make it pop while still looking sharp.
+The colors still need to be a blit bland though, no pinks or oranges' ect.
 - You cannot have any gramatical errors
 - Do everything the same way.
 For instance, if one time I list the time I worked at a job as 2019/06 (year/month) but somewhere else for another job I list 08/2020 (month/year) then that looks bad.
 Follow this perfectly, if you have a - (dash space) and somewhere else you have - (dash space space) don't do that.